Three 'Killer' Ideas for Aboriginal Australians

 Let me be clear here, suggesting to an individual or group that they can have a part to play in solving the problems they face is in no way blaming the victim.
 Let’s suppose I am riding my bike and a car driving past knocks me over, hurting me badly.
 Let’s further suppose that I was completely in the right and the driver was wrong.
 The driver doesn’t hang around, so I’m left injured lying on the ground.
 Now I could sit there and hope that the driver does the right thing and comes back to help, but I might be waiting a long time.
 He should come back, but the reality is, that he may not.
 To suggest: “Anthony, you need to get up and limp or signal another driver to stop and help” is not blaming the victim.
 It’s helping me to be proactive.

 We can’t move forward until we acknowledge …

-This is definitely one of the deadliest myths holding people back.
+This is definitely one of the deadliest myths holding Aboriginal people back.
 When I hear this claim, I want to reach for the bucket.
 Usually it’s the past that the culture vultures believe must be acknowledged.
 I have said it many times before and will say it again: I have no problem acknowledging the past.
 What I do have a problem with is insisting that other people must acknowledge it.
 If I want to acknowledge the past I will, but as for other people, that is their business as to whether or not they acknowledge the past.
-Consider this quote:
+Consider this quote from a reconciliation webpage:

 It’s my understanding that these are already taught in school.
 But suppose they are not, I am still waiting for someone to tell me how such an acknowledgement embedded in the school curriculum will help Aboriginal people in any meaningful way.